 The Goldeyes hosted their second Northern League All-Star Game in 2008.
 It was the team’s 10th year at Shaw Park and 15th overall in the Northern League.
 Between the skills competition and All-Star Game itself, better than 12,000 fans witnessed the two-day festivities.
 11 Goldeyes were represented in their home park during the All-Star Game.
 The Goldeyes reached the postseason for a 13th time in their 15-year history, and led all of independent baseball (58 teams) in average attendance for a ninth consecutive season (6,464).
 Three Goldeyes earned Postseason All-Star honours, and the team was named Northern League Organization of the Year for a third time.

-2009 proved to be one of the best seasons in franchise history.
-A well-rounded team got out to the best start in team history and qualified for the playoffs for a 14th time in 16 years.
+2009 proved to be one of the best seasons for the modern-day Winnipeg Goldeyes.
+A well-rounded roster got off to the best start in team history, and qualified for the playoffs for a 14th time in 16 years.
 Collier earned his fifth Executive of the Year award, and the team led independent baseball in average attendance for a 10th consecutive year at 6,180.
-Overall, the Goldeyes ranked 26thout of the 267 teams (throughout 31 leagues) in all of minor league baseball.
+Overall, the Goldeyes ranked 26th out of the 267 teams (throughout 31 leagues) in all of minor league baseball.

-The Goldeyes missed the playoffs in 2010, in what proved to be the final year of the Northern League.
+In what proved to be the final year of the Northern League, the Goldeyes missed the playoffs in 2010.
 However, there were still several performances to celebrate.
 Kevin West became the first Goldeye since Brian Duva to win the Northern League batting title.
 Left-handed pitcher Ian Thomas earned Northern League Rookie Pitcher of the Year honours.
-And Andrew “Ace” Walker, who would go on to break several major pitching records, flirted with a no-hitter against the Fargo-Moorhead RedHawks August on August 29th.
+Andrew “Ace” Walker—who would go on to break several major franchise pitching records—flirted with a no-hitter against the Fargo-Moorhead RedHawks on August 29th.
 Fittingly, the Goldeyes led the Northern League in attendance during the league’s final season with 271,399 total fans, and an average attendance of 5,654—second-best in independent baseball.

 2011 marked a major change as the Goldeyes (along with Fargo-Moorhead, Gary SouthShore, and Kansas City) joined the independent American Association.
 The league, which formed in 2006, was now a 14-team circuit with only four teams qualifying for the postseason.
 This meant simply making the playoffs would be a challenge for any team—and the Goldeyes were up to the task.
 Despite a new league and many more opponents fighting for position, the Goldeyes won a franchise-best 60 games, and used a dominant finish (17-8) to put away the American Association North Division.
 In one of the most exciting playoff series in team history, the Goldeyes fell in heartbreaking fashion to the St. Paul Saints in the ninth inning of the decisive fifth game at Midway Stadium.
 Walker became the franchise leader in wins, Price Kendall won American Association Rookie of the Year, and Forney was voted American Association Manager of the Year.
 In terms of fan support, the Goldeyes picked up where they left off in the Northern League.
 A 5,740 per game average not only topped the American Association, but all of independent baseball, and helped Winnipeg take its first American Association Organization of the Year award.

 2012 will always have a special place in the hearts of Goldeyes’ fans.
 The team grinded its way to a 55-45 record, qualifying for the wild card with three days left in the regular season.
 The Goldeyes then caught fire, and won the American Association championship.
-It was the Goldeyes first title in 18 years when they won the 1994 Northern League championship during their inaugural season.
-The Goldeyes swept their way through the playoffs—the first American Association team to do so—with a 6-0 record against Fargo-Moorhead and Wichita.
+It was the Goldeyes first title in 18 years when they had won the 1994 Northern League crown during their inaugural season.
+The Goldeyes swept their way through the playoffs—the first, and to this day, still the only American Association team to do so—with a 6-0 record against Fargo-Moorhead and Wichita.
 In the regular season, Fargo-Moorhead had tied a league record with 65 wins, and defeated the Goldeyes in 12 of the 18 head-to-head meetings.
-Amos Ramon was named MVP of the playoffs, while Brian Beuning logged 11.2 brilliant innings in the playoffs, finishing all six victories and notching four saves.
-Former Major League outfielder Chris Roberson made the Postseason All-Star team.
+Amos Ramon was named MVP of the playoffs, while Brian Beuning logged 11.2 brilliant innings, notching four saves, and recording the final out in all six postseason victories.
+Former Major League outfielder Chris Roberson made the American Association’s Postseason All-Star team.

-The Goldeyes actually won more games (56) in 2013 than they did during their championship year in 2012, and in fact had the fourth-best record in the league.
-However, due to the South Division automatically getting a playoff berth, the Goldeyes narrowly missed the playoffs.
-2013 was also the 20th season of Winnipeg Goldeyes baseball.
-Outfielder Ryan Scoma contended for the league batting title, finishing third at .341.
+The Goldeyes actually won more games (56) in 2013 than they did during their championship year in 2012, and in fact, had the fourth-best record in the American Association.
+However, due to the South Division automatically receiving a playoff berth, the Goldeyes narrowly missed the postseason for only a fourth time in their history.
+2013 also marked the 20th season of Winnipeg Goldeyes baseball.
+Outfielder Ryan Scoma contended for the American Association batting title, finishing third at .341.
 Scoma’s contract was purchased by the Toronto Blue Jays at the end of the season.
 Meanwhile, new left-hander Brendan Lafferty tied for the league lead with 53 appearances, setting a new franchise single-season record.
 The Goldeyes led all of independent baseball in average attendance at 5,880 and ranked 28th out of the 390 minor league teams in North America.
 Winnipeg outdrew 13 Triple-A and 27 Double-A teams with a grand total of 276,359 fans.
 The Goldeyes won Organization of the Year honours for a third straight season.

 The Goldeyes missed the postseason in 2015, but several players and staff achieved key milestones.
 Forney earned his 500th managerial win on June 16th versus St. Paul, and later surpassed Hal Lanier for the most wins in team history on August 11th versus Sioux Falls.
-Alen became the franchise leader in base hits during the season opener on May 21st at Grand Prairie, and went on to set Goldeyes’ career records for RBI, walks, and doubles.
+Long-time catcher Luis Alen became the franchise leader in base hits during the season opener on May 21st at Grand Prairie, and went on to set Goldeyes’ career records for RBI, walks, and doubles.
 On June 6th versus Joplin, Hernandez flirted with a perfect game and eventually tossed eight no-hit innings in a Goldeyes victory.
-Rookie infielder James Boddicker gained national attention for a barehanded catch on August 26th at Quebec.
-Josh Mazzola surpassed Terry Lee for the franchise record for home runs on July 26th at Kansas City, and finished the season with a league-best 20 long balls.
-Mazzola, Haerther, and first-year outfielder Adam Heisler all made the American Association Postseason All-Star Team.
+Rookie infielder James Boddicker gained national attention for a barehanded catch he made on August 26th at Quebec.
+Josh Mazzola surpassed Terry Lee for the franchise home run record on July 26th at Kansas City, and finished the season with a league-best 20 long balls.
+Mazzola, Haerther, and first-year Goldeyes’ outfielder Adam Heisler all made the American Association’s Postseason All-Star Team.